Arts and Humanities Research Council: Governance

-The AHRC is one of seven research councils in the UK.
+AHRC is a council of UK Research and Innovation, a non-departmental public body sponsored by the Department for Science, Innovation and Technology.

 Professor Christopher Smith is the current Executive Chair of the AHRC.
 He succeeded Professor Andrew S. Thompson who served as Interim Chief Executive from December 2015 until August 2020.
 His predecessor was Professor Rick Rylance who took up the post on 1 September 2009 and served until August 2017.

 The current Council Chair is Sir Drummond Bone who succeeded Sir Alan Wilson who retired in December 2013.